 - Banner index and account code to be charged

 Each receipt should be listed individually with the index, account code, and amount included.
-The fund custodian's signature and department must also be completed.
+The Fund Custodian signature and Dean Chair/Director or higher signature must also be completed.

 A reconciliation of the petty cash fund must be done on a regular basis.
 Complete the Petty Cash/Change Fund Reconciliation Form to insure the receipts plus cash on hand is equal to the amount of the authorized petty cash fund.